Weaire–Phelan structure: History and the Kelvin problem

-In two dimensions, the subdivision of the plane into cells of equal area with minimum average perimeter is given by the hexagonal tiling, but although the first record of this honeycomb conjecture goes back to the ancient Roman scholar Marcus Terentius Varro, it was not proven until the work of Thomas C. Hales in 1999.
+In two dimensions, the subdivision of the plane into cells of equal area with minimum average perimeter is given by the hexagonal tiling, but although the first record of this honeycomb conjecture goes back to the ancient Roman scholar Marcus Terentius Varro (116-27 BCE), it was not proven until the work of Thomas C. Hales in 1999.

 In 1887, Lord Kelvin asked the corresponding question for three-dimensional space: how can space be partitioned into cells of equal volume with the least area of surface between them?
 Or, in short, what was the most efficient soap bubble foam?

 This problem has since been referred to as the Kelvin problem.

 Kelvin proposed a foam called the Kelvin structure.
 His foam is based on the bitruncated cubic honeycomb, a convex uniform honeycomb formed by the truncated octahedron, a space-filling convex polyhedron with 6 square faces and 8 hexagonal faces.
 However, this honeycomb does not satisfy Plateau's laws, formulated by Joseph Plateau in the 19th century, according to which minimal foam surfaces meet at $120^\circ$ angles at their edges, with these edges meeting each other in sets of four with angles of $\arccos\tfrac{-1}{3}\approx 109.47^\circ$.
 The angles of the polyhedral structure are different; for instance, its edges meet at angles of $90^\circ$ on square faces, or $120^\circ$ on hexagonal faces.
 Therefore, Kelvin's proposed structure uses curvilinear edges and slightly warped minimal surfaces for its faces, obeying Plateau's laws and reducing the area of the structure by 0.2% compared with the corresponding polyhedral structure.

 Although Kelvin did not state it explicitly as a conjecture, the idea that the foam of the bitruncated cubic honeycomb is the most efficient foam, and solves Kelvin's problem, became known as the Kelvin conjecture.
 It was widely believed, and no counter-example was known for more than 100 years.
 Finally, in 1993, Trinity College Dublin physicist Denis Weaire and his student Robert Phelan discovered the Weaire–Phelan structure through computer simulations of foam, and showed that it was more efficient, disproving the Kelvin conjecture.

 Since the discovery of the Weaire–Phelan structure, other counterexamples to the Kelvin conjecture have been found, but the Weaire–Phelan structure continues to have the smallest known surface area per cell of these counterexamples.
 Although numerical experiments suggest that the Weaire–Phelan structure is optimal, this remains unproven.
 In general, it has been very difficult to prove the optimality of structures involving minimal surfaces.
 The minimality of the sphere as a surface enclosing a single volume was not proven until the 19th century, and the next simplest such problem, the double bubble conjecture on enclosing two volumes, remained open for over 100 years until being proven in 2002.